fishfugu/elliptic/README.md

 ```

 #### Build the project
 ```
 make build-all
 ```

 #### Run tests

-To perform big integer arithmetic, run:

 ```
 make test
 ```

 #### Take it all for a test drive

-AKA see example output and kick the tyres
+AKA see example output and kick the tyres:
 ```
 make test-drive
 ```

 ### Makefile
 ```
 Usage: make <TARGETS>
   help                            Show this help